ARE YOU A CALF OR A CALF-NOT?

 If you want, you can start that right away by putting a physioball out in front of you to get more activation, because you can actually lean on it as an assist to get you there.

-Aim to complete as many reps as you can until failure for each set of this exercise.
-Perform a few sets at a time and do this 2-3 times per week to bring up the size of those stubborn calf muscles.
+Aim to complete as many reps as you can until failure for each set of this exercise to strengthen your calf muscles.
+Perform a few sets at a time with plenty of rest between rounds and do this 2-3 times per week to increase the size of those stubborn calf muscles.

 In order to get your calves to grow bigger you have to start incorporating an element of spontaneous instant contraction with a high degree of tension.

-Remember, if you want to build bigger calves it’s not about how many exercises or reps you do.
+Remember, if you want to build massive calves it’s not about how many exercises or reps you do.
 It’s about doing quality reps in the way the calves prefer to work, with a high tension overload in a spontaneous manner.
 It is possible to replicate this at home with no equipment using the simple exercise I showed you above.
-Incorporate this into your weekly training routine for optimal results.
+Incorporate this into your weekly leg workout routine for optimal results.

 - Direct calf training doesn’t work as well for calf development as high tension spontaneous contraction which is a high level of tension generated in a single contraction over a quick period of time